s83365/s83365.github.io/README.md

 The porpoise of this web sight is two let are userbase have fun in a relaxed calming environment with like minded individuals :)
 The purpose of this website is to breathe, eat, sleep etc.

 All copyright by s83365 Enterprises 2022.
-"Mess with the bowl and you get the horns" - MRT.
 Made in and for the United S. of A.

+"It's a doggy dog world out there" - MRT